TheProgrammingArchive/weather-terminal/README.md

   pip install lxml, run these commands one by one and you should be good to go!

 ## CLONING AND RUNNING THE APP:
   You can clone this project __ONLY FOR PERSONAL USE__!
-Please refer to the section below or our license page to know what you can or cannot do with the project.
   To clone the project follow the steps:
   Navigate to the directory where you want to clone the project by using 'cd directoryname' (_REMOVE QUOTES_).
 Once you are in the directory where you want to clone it, run the following command:

   __git clone https://github.com/TheProgrammingArchive/weather.com-scraper__, wait for it to get cloned!

-  Now without exiting the directory type "cd weather.com-scraper/weather-cli" (_REMOVE QUOTES_), after doing so run: python application.py
+  Now without exiting the directory, type "cd weather.com-scraper/weather-cli" (_REMOVE QUOTES_), after doing so run: python application.py
   This should start the app!

 ## INSTALLING FROM PYPI: